 \section{Abstract}

-Solid texture synthesis (STS), as an effective way to extend 2D exemplar to a 3D solid volume, exhibits advantages in numerous application domains.
-However, existing methods generally synthesize solid texture with specific features, which may result in the failure of capturing diversified textural information.
-In this paper, we propose a novel generative adversarial nets-based approach (STS-GAN) to hierarchically learn solid texture with a feature-free nature.
-Our multi-scale discriminators evaluate the similarity between patch from exemplar and slice from the generated volume, promoting the generator to synthesize realistic solid textures.
-Experimental results demonstrate that the proposed method can generate high-quality solid textures with similar visual characteristics to the exemplar.
+Solid texture synthesis (STS), an effective way to extend a 2D exemplar to a 3D solid volume, exhibits advantages in computational photography.
+However, existing methods generally fail to accurately learn arbitrary textures, which may result in the failure to synthesize solid textures with high fidelity.
+In this paper, we propose a novel generative adversarial nets-based framework (STS-GAN) to extend the given 2D exemplar to arbitrary 3D solid textures.
+In STS-GAN, multi-scale 2D texture discriminators evaluate the similarity between the given 2D exemplar and slices from the generated 3D texture, promoting the 3D texture generator synthesizing realistic solid textures.
+Finally, experiments demonstrate that the proposed method can generate high-fidelity solid textures with similar visual characteristics to the 2D exemplar.